italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 The request to the PID/(Q)EAA Token endpoint MUST be an HTTP request with method POST, with the body message encoded in ``application/x-www-form-urlencoded`` format.
 The Wallet Instance sends the Token endpoint request with ``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP`` as header parameters according to `OAUTH-ATTESTATION-CLIENT-AUTH`_.

+The Token endpoint is protected with OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_], therefore the request to the PID/(Q)EAA authorization endpoint MUST use the following HTTP Headers parameters **OAuth-Client-Attestation** as **OAuth-Client-Attestation-PoP** as defined in the "Pushed Authorization Request (PAR) Endpoint".

-The Token endpoint MUST accept and validate the DPoP proof sent in the DPoP HTTP header.
+The Token endpoint issues DPoP tokens, therefore it is REQUIRED that the request incluides in its HTTP header the DPoP proof parameter.
 The Token endpoint MUST validate the DPoP proof according to Section 4.3 of the DPoP specifications (:rfc:`9449`).
 This mitigates the misuse of leaked or stolen Access Tokens at the credential endpoint.
 If the DPoP proof is invalid, the Token endpoint returns an error response, according to Section 5.2 of [:rfc:`6749`] with ``invalid_dpop_proof`` as the value of the error parameter.

 All the parameters listed below are REQUIRED: